belisky/AlgoMornings/StringProblems-veryHard/longest-balanced-substring/README.md

 - ### **_Difficulty-veryHard_**

 Write a function that takes in a string made up of parentheses `( and )`.
-The function should return an integer representing the length f the longest balanced substring with regards to parentheses.
+The function should return an integer representing the length of the longest balanced substring with regards to parentheses.

 A balanced string has as many opening parentheses as it has closing parentheses.